Love Affair (April 7, 1939)

 Love-Affair-1939-720p.mp4 (1.6gb - 986x720)

-If You Wish Strong Enough . . .
+If You Wish Strong Enough, and Wish Long Enough . . .

 This movie is one of the world’s finest stories for lovers, and although it has been re-made several times, this original version is by far the best, in my humble opinion.
 It was nominated for six Academy Awards, including Best Picture, Best Actress, Best Supporting Actress, Best Writing, Best Original Song, and Best Art Direction.